 Know Your Vitamins

-All vitamins are essential for young, growing bodies and minds.
-Each plays its own, special role in your child's healthy growth and development - and each interacts with their body differently.
+All vitamins are essential for young, growing bodies.
+Each plays an important role in your child's healthy growth and development - and each interacts with their body differently.

 As such, vitamins can be broken down into these two main groups: water soluble vitamins and fat soluble vitamins.